6 in 10 people lack access to a safely managed toilet – what are the challenges and solutions?

 IMC's WASH team takes us on a journey from flush to sewer about challenges and solutions for sanitation in developing countries.

-Monday 19 November 2018, Benedetta Sala, Bastian Schnabel
+Monday 19 November 2018, Private: Benedetta Sala, Private: Bastian Schnabel

 Access to safe water and sanitation can save lives, drive development and support a healthy environment: that’s why UN Sustainable Development Goal number 6 focuses exclusively on access to water and sanitation for all people worldwide to be achieved by 2030.
 However, as WHO/UNICEF JMP data reveals, there has been significant progress on safe water targets, while access to safe sanitation facilities is still lagging behind: 6 in 10 people still lack access to a safely managed toilet.

 Sanitation is still one of the most serious problems affecting low-income countries.
 According to UN Water and the Joint Monitoring Programme (JMP), 892 million people practise open defecation and 62.5% of people worldwide don’t have access to safely managed sanitation facilities.
 These factors contribute to major issues hampering development in middle and low-income countries.
 Safe sanitation requires primary attention because it can lead to better public health, cleaner environments, gender equality and overall pave the way for sustainable development.